ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 ### Select the correct checklist

 You can specify the ENA sample checklist using the dropdown.
 The supported checklists are described on the [ENA website](https://www.ebi.ac.uk/ena/browser/checklists).
-If you want to submit SARS-Cov-2 raw reads, you you have to use the `ENA virus pathogen reporting standard checklist` checklist by adding ERC000033 to the checklist parameter.
+If you want to submit SARS-Cov-2 raw reads, you have to select the `ENA virus pathogen reporting standard checklist (ERC000033)` checklist in the dropdown menu as seen in Figure 8.

 {% include image.html file="checklist_selection.png" alt="Selection of the correct checklist" caption="Figure 8.
 Select the correct ENA metadata checklist"%}